 Your pathway plan must include:

-- how you want to keep in touch with your personal advisor
+- how you want to keep in touch with your personal adviser

-- how often you want to meet your personal advisor.
+- how often you want to meet your personal adviser.

 It needs to be clear about your goals and should include the following: